kaby76/Trash/src/trparse/readme.md

 ## Current version

-0.19.0-alpha8 Complete rewrite of parse tree representation.
+0.19.1 Complete rewrite of parse tree representation.
+NB: not all Trash tools supported yet.